phcollignon/Clonezilla-Grub-Backup/README.md

 Easily clone your partition or disk for backup.

 1. Plug an external usb disk (exFat formated)
-2. Reboot, your computer boots a linux Clonezilla iso
+2. Reboot
 3. Choose a predefined backup config
-4. Wait and let the things done
+4. Wait and see ..  your computer boots a linux Clonezilla iso and backup is automatic done

 If you want to restore, boot the Clonezilla live entry and follow instructions to restore.